Jerry Specht on His Family, especially His Brother, Bob

-Please check out my poem “Bobby”, if you have not already.
+Check out my poem “Bobby”, if you have not already….

 A lot of child-bearing in the late '80's / early '90's....

-My sister Rosemary and her husband Gary had their second child, Sean, on January 24, 1984.
+• My sister Rosemary and her husband Gary had their second child, Sean, in January, 1984.

-My brother Jim and his first wife, Jamie Woods, had their first (and only) child, Amanda, on Oct.
-31, 1985.
+• My brother Jim and his first wife, Jamie Woods, had their first (and only) child, Amanda, in October, 1985.

 Since use of email didn't start until the 1990's and since my parents didn't really ever use it much, I have a number of hand-written letters from my mom (about 10).
 These are three representative ones, from: 1992, 1999, and 2007.